Beloved SWR teacher and girls soccer coach Adrian Gilmore dies

 “Adrian was not only a dedicated and passionate educator, but an outstanding coach, mentor, and source of inspiration to many generations of SWR colleagues, families and students,” Mr. Poole wrote.
 “For 20 years, Adrian served as a dedicated educator, most recently teaching sixth grade with unwavering commitment and care.”

-In addition to be a respected educator, Ms. Gilmore led the SWR varsity soccer teams to county and state championships as a coach.
+In addition to being a respected educator, Ms. Gilmore led the SWR varsity soccer teams to county and state championships as a coach.
 She was honored as the 2019 Regional High School Coach of the Year for the Fall East Region and earned multiple Coach of the Year awards.

 That same year, Ms. Gilmore celebrated her 100th career win.
 In an interview with the Riverhead News-Review in 2019, the late soccer coach expressed her love for coaching and how she didn’t “do it for the money.”

-Mr. Poole said the school district will honor Ms. Gilmore’s legacy in the coming days and share information on any memorial service once those details are available.
-Students, parents and staff are encouraged to use the school district’s grieving support resources during this difficult time.
+Mr. Poole said the school district will honor Ms. Gilmore’s legacy in the coming days and share information on any memorial services once those details are available.
+Students, parents and staff are encouraged to use the school district’s grieving support resources.